 Significantly reducing costs by releasing the space in the regions will be a challenge due to the non-cancelable terms of the occupancy agreements and leases in Regions I, II, and IV.
-The NRC is working with GSA to identify potential tenants to backfill the space.
+The NRC is working with General Services Administration (GSA) to identify potential tenants to backfill these spaces.
 Regional office space reductions can be achieved by reconfiguring the existing space to use fewer square feet, thereby allowing for unused blocks of space to be released.
-With the exception of NRC's Region III office in Lisle, IL, rent reductions will not be achieved until GSA identifies and places a new tenant into the released space or until such time as the terms of the NRC's current leases allow.
-The current square footage estimates and schedules for release are as follows: Region III, Lisle, IL, 7,000 USF in mid-FY 2019 timeframe, Region II, Atlanta, GA, 15,000 USF in late FY 2019, Region IV, Arlington, TX, 11,000 USF in FY 2021, and Region I, King of Prussia, PA, 15,000 USF in FY 2022.
-The annual reduction in costs for the regional office space is anticipated to average approximately \$300,000 per regional office, for a total of \$1.2 million.
-The timing and scope of the regional reductions will be refined as NRC works to finalize each location's relinquishment plan.
+With the exception of NRC's R-III office in Lisle, IL, rent reductions will not be achieved until GSA identifies and places a new tenant into the released space or until such time as the terms of the NRC's current leases allow.
+The current square footage estimates and schedules for release are as follows: R-III, Lisle, IL, 7,000 USF in late FY 2019; R-II, Atlanta, GA, 15,000 USF in FY 2023; R-IV, Arlington, TX, 21,000 USF in FY 2021; and R-I, King of Prussia, PA, 15,000 USF in FY 2022.
+The annual reduction in costs for the regional office space is anticipated to save a total of \$1.5 million.
+The timing and scope of the regional reductions will be refined as the NRC works to finalize each location's relinquishment plan.
+The NRC continues to evaluate opportunities to release additional space in the regions and will update changes to the square footage of the planned reductions accordingly.
+The NRC's updated proposed agency-wide total space reduction goals for each FY are shown in the table below.